Model Management

 |---|---|---|---|---|

-For high-precision SAE training, use FP16/BF16 if VRAM allows.
+For high-precision SAE training, use FP32 or FP16 if VRAM allows.
 Quantized models add noise to activations, which propagates into the SAE's learned features.
 The SAE itself is always trained in full precision — only the base model is quantized.

 Understanding Hook Points